NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 The clients for the queries were an instance of mysql, and an instance of cbq (similar to mysql but part of the Couchbase server tools).

-Some verbose details of this output got truncated for purposes of identifying results.
+Some verbose details of this output was truncated for purposes of identifying results.
 The truncated and semi-processed results are in the file 20200825:18:02:22-vsdb2.out.times.txt.
 I used a spreadsheet to process those results to obtain the following tables.
 Each number